AtharvaPagare/100DaysOfMLCode/README.md

 # Day 19, 20
 25/01/2019, 26/01/2019
 Fixed the problem of tensorflow environment on my PC.
 Also learned basics of files in python, which needed a revision.

+# Day 21
+27/01/2019
+Continued in the kaggle problem.

+# Day 28
+28/01/2019
+Started with deeplearing book by Ian Goodfellow.
+Finished with Linear Algebra and now starting with probability distribution.